 Four-Year Degree Costs: The Complete Picture

-A student entering college in fall 2026 faces these projected four-year totals assuming 2.5% average annual increases (conservative estimate based on recent trends):
+Calculating how much to save for college over four years requires accounting for annual cost increases.
+A student entering college in fall 2026 faces these projected four-year totals assuming 2.5% average annual increases:

 - Public in-state: $110,000 to $112,000 total